 - Hugger Mugger (their yoga blocks and some of the clothing are among my faves);

-- Lotus Leggings that I already mentioned above (I love the variety of funny and inspiring models to choose from, and the pairs I own are also very flattering);
+- Blend In Zen that I already mentioned above (I love the variety of funny and inspiring models to choose from, and the pairs I own are also very flattering);

 - Gaiam Yoga apparel (already mentioned and linked to above), for gadgety stuff or just funny finds that you can use to show off your yoga skills and affinity;